wearedevx/keystone/docs/README.md

 > Note: The invitee will receive an email to accept or refuse the invitation.
 If he accepts, you will receive a confirmation by email.

-You can send invites to many people at the same time:
+You can send invtitations to many people at once:

 `$ ks invite email1@domain.com email2@domain.com ...`